glennbech/java-snapstart-sam-loadtest/README.md

 To use Java SnapStart, you only have to add these two lines in your CloudFormation- or Serverless template

+## What is in this repository

+This repo contains a SAM application with a Java Lambda that is "SnapStarted", and a GitHub Actions workflow to Deploy that into your AWS account if you provide repo secrets in your fork.

+It also contains a simple load test using the K6 framework for load testing that can be started from the GitHub actions UI.

 ```text
   SnapStart:
     ApplyOn: PublishedVersions